wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.3 =
+* Added: Filter to disable the edit spot button.
+Adding add_filter( 'spots_show_edit_link', '__return_false' ); to your functions.php should result in the removal of the inline edit link.
+* Fixed: Media button no more in line with WordPress best practice.
+* Added: Toggles to the widget admin that'll let you edit raw text.
+The HTML button was removed from WP 3.9 and rather than add it back in I thought it bettet to use something similar to the tabs on the normal post edit page.

 = 1.2.2 =
 * Fixed: Titles can be blank again.
 Oops!
 * Fixed: Widget drag handles can be clicked to open the widget and show TinyMCE.